-- 1 Monopolar Adapter Receptacle Connect the Monopolar Adapter to this receptacle and to the electrosurgical generator (ESU).
-See Section 3 for system setup. - Cable Channel Route the Monopolar Adapter cable through this channel to either side of the monitor (optional). - Tray When extended, the tray provides a convenient place to store the Monopolar Adapter when not connected to the ESU.
+- Monopolar Adapter Receptacle

+Connect the Monopolar Adapter to this receptacle and to the electrosurgical generator (ESU).
+See Section 3 for system setup.
+Cable Channel

+Pouto the Monopolar Adapter cable through this channel to either - Route the Monopolar Adapter cable through this channel to either side of the monitor (optional).

+(3) Tray

+When extended, the tray provides a convenient place to store the Monopolar Adapter when not connected to the ESU.
 The tray also has a recess for storing the Quick Setup Guide.